HeetShah3114/21BCE2938_ML/README.md

 The server will start running on `localhost:5000`.

-Alternatively, you can use Docker to run the application:
+Alternatively, you can use Docker to run the application(under progress):

 #### **6. Docker Setup**